 - as a one-time purchase.
 Buy Thrive Architect for a one-time cost of just $67.
 There’s no annual renewal to get plugin-updates.
 That’s REALLY cool!

-The Verdict: Thrive Architect vs Elementor vs Beaver Builder… Which one is right for you?
+So… Thrive Architect vs Elementor vs Beaver Builder… Which one is right for your website?
+What are the pros and cons of each page builder?

 You’ve made it to the end of this long but (hopefully) insightful Thrive Architect review.
 Whether Thrive Architect is for you, depends on your needs: